 Connect with Us

 We invite new members, volunteers and community organizations to join us in the goal of making democracy work in Springfield.
-Follow us on Facebook, contact us at and 413-655-1837.
+Follow us on Facebook.

 Gillian Hinkson, steering committee